 - Stevens-Johnson syndrome (SJS) / toxic epidermal necrolysis (TEN) – Histological features may not differentiate EM from SJS/TEN.
 Clinically, however, look for irregularly shaped, dusky red macular or patch-like lesions on the trunk, face, and palms / soles.
 A positive Nikolsky sign can be found; there is mucosal involvement, including the eyes, lips, mouth, and genitalia.
 Look for hemorrhagic crust, bullae, and denudation in these areas.
 Systemic symptoms are commonly present but not invariable.
 Lesions are more pronounced on the trunk than on the extremities.
 Precipitating factors are usually medications.

-- Mycoplasma pneumonia-induced rash and mucositis (MIRM) – Occurs secondary to mycoplasma infection as evidenced by clinical pneumonia, imaging studies, and/or mycoplasma serologies.
+- Reactive infectious mucocutaneous eruption (RIME) – Usually occurs secondary to mycoplasma infection (as evidenced by clinical pneumonia, imaging studies, and/or mycoplasma serologies) although Chlamydia pneumoniae, human parainfluenza virus 2, rhinovirus, adenovirus, enterovirus, human metapneumovirus, and influenza B virus have more recently been recognized to cause a similar clinical picture.
 There is pronounced oral and ocular mucositis with absent, spare, or mild cutaneous involvement.
 Cutaneous lesions are most often tense vesiculobullae.
 Target or targetoid lesions may be present.
 Cutaneous lesions do not erode or desquamate as seen in SJS/TEN.
 (Note: erosion is seen in the genital and perianal skin, which are considered akin to mucosal surfaces.)
 Nikolsky sign is negative.
 Acute and convalescent mycoplasma titers may be employed to help to establish this diagnosis in the correct clinical scenario.

 - Generalized fixed drug eruption – Look for erythematous plaques that develop on the lips, face, distal extremities, and genitalia 1-2 weeks after medication ingestions.
 Oral mucosa can be involved.
 Histology will differentiate fixed drug eruption from EM.